chuaqian/FSDP-Project-Group-D/README.md

 - **html5-qrcode**: Scans QR codes and retrieves encoded tokens for validation.
 - **Vite**: Module bundler and development environment.
 - **IBM Cloud**: Watson Chatbot for AI chatbot development
+- **FaceIO**: Face ID system for authentication and enrollment of faceID for users
+- **Alpha Vantage API**: Stock price API to get the latest stock prices
+- **ExchangeRate API**: Exchange Rate API to get the latest conversions of currencies

 ## Setup